 - As necessary to Prodigy to perform its obligations under any agreement for Services

-- As necessary for our legitimate business interests to provide the Services where those interests do not override your fundamental rights and freedoms related to data privacy
+- As necessary for our legitimate business interests to provide the Services where those interests do not override your fundamental rights and freedoms related to data privacy.

 Note, the information we collect may be transferred, stored and processed in Canada and the United States or any other country where we or our processors maintain offices.
-We will work to ensure transfers of personal information to a third country or an international organization are subject to appropriate safeguards under applicable law.
+We will work to make transfers of personal information to a third country or an international organization subject to appropriate safeguards under applicable law.

-iKeepSafe & Prodigy’s work on data privacy
+6. iKeepSafe and Prodigy’s work on children’s information privacy

 In addition, Prodigy has been granted the iKeepSafe Privacy California Student Badge, signifying our Services have been reviewed and approved for having reasonable policies and practices surrounding the processing of personal information from children consistent with each of the following program guidelines: